Using the Animation Editor

 Using Default Rigs

-If you’re new to Roblox animation, we recommend that you start with one of the default rigs created through the Rig Builder button in the Plugins tab.
+If you’re new to Roblox animation, we recommend that you start with one of the default rigs created through the Build Rig button in the Plugins tab.
 These rigs already contain the basic parts and mechanisms to build a character animation.

 Consider a simple animation where a human character turns its head 45° to the left.
 This animation involves two poses — the initial position of the head (looking forward) and the turned position of the head (looking left).